 - Track down any witnesses to the attack and get their contact information.
 In filing your claim, witness statements can help establish the facts of your case.
 You want to avoid a messy he-said-she-said style of accusation if possible.

 - Photograph any wounds or bruises.
 Pictures can help establish the extent of your injuries at the time of the attack.
 Please also photograph any ripped, torn, or bloodied clothing.

 - Contact Local Animal Control (Rocklin, Sacramento, Roseville) to report the incident.
 Animal control will ask you to file an incident report that they will investigate further.

 - Contact an experienced Rocklin dog bite lawyer to schedule a free consultation.
 During the meeting, a lawyer will typically sit down with you to discuss the facts of your potential case including the scope of your injuries, whether anyone saw the attack, and if you have the contact information of the dog owner.
-If moving forward makes sense to both you and the lawyer, a claim can be filed to recover compensation for your injuries and other losses.
+If moving forward makes sense to both you and the lawyer, a dog bite injury claim can be filed to recover compensation for your injuries and other losses.

 The video below provides some tips on how to keep yourself and your kids safe from dog bite injuries.Animal & Dog Bite Attorneys in Rocklin, CA